geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " sa position originelle, actuellement divise en grands parallelepipedes rec- " tangles."

-Is not this the effect of crystallization ? and may it not throw some light on the formation of basaltic columns ? for no one would think of referring the pro- duction of sandstone to volcanic fires.
+Is not this the effect of crystallization? and may it not throw some light on the formation of basaltic columns? for no one would think of referring the pro- duction of sandstone to volcanic fires.